-Electrical fault is an abnormal condition in our power system.
-It can be due to any type of equipment failures such as transformer or electric machines, human error or environmental conditions.
-All these type of faults can cause heavy electrical fault current, interruption of electricity, equipment damage and even can result in death of living organisms.
+Electrical fault current is an analysis of abnormal condition in our power system.
+It can be due to any type of equipment failures such as a transformer or electric machine, human error or environmental conditions.
+All these types of electrical faults can cause heavy electrical current, interruption of electricity, equipment damage and even can result in the death of living organisms.

-“The failure in electrical system, that causes flow of electric current in abnormal manners”
+“The failure in an electrical system, that causes the flow of electric current in abnormal manners”

-Electrical system is developing in size and complexity in all segments. i.e. generation, transmission and distribution.
-Any type of fault in electrical system can cause extreme economic loss and reduces the reliability of the electrical system.
-In electrical power systems, protective devices can recognize fault conditions in system and operate circuit breakers and different devices to restrain the loss of service due to a failure.
+The electrical system is developing in size and complexity in all segments. i.e. generation, transmission and distribution.
+Any type of flaw in the electrical system can cause extreme economic loss and reduces the reliability of the electrical system.
+In electrical power systems, protective devices can recognize faulty conditions in system and operate circuit breakers and different devices to restrain the loss of service due to a failure.

-In electrical power system, current and voltage remains in its nominal values.
-Electrical fault causes deviation of those values from its nominal values or state to abnormal behavior.
-The most usual and dangerous fault that occurs in power system is short circuit.
+In an electrical power system, current and voltage remain in its nominal values.
+Electrical fault causes deviation of those values from its nominal values or state to abnormal behaviour.
+The most usual and dangerous fault that occurs in the power system is a short circuit.
 In short circuit, heavy current flows through the circuit sidestepping the normal load.

-There are mainly two types of faults in electrical power system.
+There are mainly two types of faults in an electrical power system.

 - Symmetrical fault

 “A fault that affects all the phases equally is called an asymmetrical fault.”

 In symmetrical faults, all phases are short-circuited together or often to earth.
 These faults are also known as Balanced fault.
 These types of faults are of two types.

 This type of fault occurs when all three phases short together due to environmental effect or insulation breakdown.
 Their appearance in the power system is rarely 2% – 3%.